Google Ads to sustain bi=usiness in challenging economic times

-How to Use Google Ads to Compete in Challenging Economic Times
+Google Ads to Sustain Business in Challenging Economic Times

 What's going on with the economy?

-How can you continue to get customers and sales in a recession?
+How can you continue to get customers and sales in today's economy?

 However, at the first sign of a pullback in consumer spending, many business owners panic.
 Their first thought is to bring marketing in-house, stop advertising and hunker down until the economy recovers.